DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 Click a **minus** icon next to a list item to display the Delete button.

 - *"slideButton"*
 Swipe left or right to show the Delete button next to the list item.
-The content stays in its place.
+The content stays in place.

 - *"slideItem"* (default for iOS)
-Slide list items left to show the Delete button.
-In this case, the list item is moved off the canvas.
+Slide list items left.
+Item content shifts and the Delete button appears.

 - *"swipe"* (default for Android)
  Swipe items to delete them.